-The Company has adopted appropriate mechanisms to mitigate the sustainability risks of issuers, through specific exclusions or restrictions appropriately differentiated based on (i) the management style, making a distinction between actively managed products and index-linked products or products characterised by a limited deviation from the reference benchmark ("Limited Tracking Error") and (ii) the type of issuer, i.e. corporate or government.
+The Company has adopted appropriate mechanisms to mitigate the sustainability risks of issuers, through specific exclusions or restrictions appropriately differentiated based on (i) the management style, making a distinction between actively managed products and index-linked products, characterized by a passive management style or products characterised by a limited deviation from the reference benchmark ("Limited Tracking Error") and (ii) the type of issuer, i.e. corporate or government.